mrjuice01/free-ai/README.md

 # Inteligent.Ai

- * This is a Ai chat web app, here you can search and speak  what ever you want.
+ * This is a Ai chat web app, here you can search and speak  what ever you want

  ### Tech Stack
  * React